 The onset of winter then brought fighting to a halt in this theatre.

-The Blitz ended in May 1941, and London and other cities experienced peace from the bombing – until April 1942, when the German bombers conducted a short campaign on Britain’s cathedral cities (known as the Baedeker Raids, after the Baedeker tourist handbook) in a bid to undermine British morale.
-These lasted for two months and inflicted little damage.
+The Blitz on London and other British cities had ended in May 1941.
+In April 1942, German bombers began a campaign on Britain’s cathedral cities (known as the Baedeker Raids, after the Baedeker tourist handbook) in a bid to undermine British morale.
+These lasted for only two months and inflicted little damage.

 The early British bomber offensive

 Meanwhile the British had been carrying out regular night bombing raids on German industrial cities since summer 1940.
 During 1941 the RAF dropped half again more bombs on Germany than the Luftwaffe had on Britain.

 Evidence showed, however, that night bombing was not nearly accurate enough to bomb particular targets like factories and railways.
 By the end of 1941, therefore, the RAF had switched to “area bombing”, the bombing of entire towns.